 Side effects of using bleaching pills or creams

 The side effects of using skin-bleaching creams and products for adults are numerous.

 Studies in this area have shown that skin bleaching can cause skin discoloration, skin cancer, rashes, and kidney damage in adults.

 Skin-bleaching creams and pills act to disrupt the synthesis and production of melanin.
 Melanin is the skin's natural pigment.
 The pigment gives our skin, hair, and eyes their color.

 Africans typically make more melanin than Whites, giving them (Africans) the characteristic dark skin.
 Melanin production is a good thing as it helps protect humans from the UV rays of the sun.

 The use of bleaching pills by pregnant women is risky and poses harm to unborn babies.
 Instead of making the child's life better, it can hinder the child's chance of enjoying a better quality of life.

-If you are thinking of taking bleaching pills for your baby, you may want to reconsider as bleaching pills and other bleaching products can cause skin cancer, birth defects, limb deformities and damage of the babies internal organs.
-Health experts also discourage its use both in the prenatal and postnatal phase.
+If you are thinking of taking bleaching pills for your baby, you may want to reconsider as bleaching pills and other bleaching products can cause skin cancer, birth defects, limb deformities, and damage of the baby's internal organs.
+Health experts also discourage its use both in the prenatal and postnatal phases.